 8.Demonstrating practicing ethical code of conduct professionalism.

-The main research areas which have been recognized and progressively growing up in UTM AIS, but not limited to the following areas are Software Design, Development, Analysis and Testing, Information Security/Assurance, Multimedia Security, Digital Forensic, Business Informatics, Healthcare Informatics, Educational Informatics, Enterprise Architecture, Computer Systems Engineering, Web services, Mobile computing, Secure Embedded System, Information Analytics, Image Processing and Pattern Recognitions.
+The main research areas which have been recognized and progressively growing up, but not limited to the following areas are Software Design, Development, Analysis and Testing, Information Security/Assurance, Multimedia Security, Digital Forensic, Business Informatics, Healthcare Informatics, Educational Informatics, Enterprise Architecture, Computer Systems Engineering, Web services, Mobile computing, Secure Embedded System, Information Analytics, Image Processing and Pattern Recognitions.

 MODE OF STUDY